exense/exense-visualization/README.md

 ### Query

 The query tab is composed of 2 sections : the service definition and the service input.
+The query is the entity responsible for accessing a service and retrieving the resulting data.
+By default, queries will be fired when the user toggles to the visualization pane of the dashlet, when autorefresh is enabled or when application-specific events are broadcast to trigger its execution.

 #### Service section
 The service  section is used to define the following settings: